 Occasionally children have to arrive late or leave early.
 These departures from our schedule are difficult, both for the individual student and for the classroom teacher and other students.
 The beginning and end of the day are critical times in our classrooms.
 A student who arrives late often misses a discussion of the day to come and one who leaves early may miss important homework or other school information.
 Please discuss any planned late arrivals or early departures ahead of time with your teacher.
 Parents should not bring the children directly to class as this causes further disruption.
 Students should be handed to a staff member at the front door and will be escorted to class from there.

-After school activities are offered each term for an additional fee.
-Prompt payment of after school activities fees is very helpful.
+Afterschool activities are offered each term for an additional fee.
+Prompt payment of after school activities fees is expected.

 Contacting Students during the School Day